-Each fund pays a pro-rata share of the investment costs (approximately 67 basis points, less than 1%) annually.
-Generally, non-endowed funds do not earn interest and are not charged an investment fee.
+Each fund pays a pro-rata share of the investment costs (approximately 94 basis points) annually.

 NOTE: All investment returns are reported net of investment costs.

-When a gift is received by CFNF for the benefit of an Agency endowment, the Director of Donor Relations will contact the Executive Director/President at the nonprofit organization via email.
-The email will provide the donor’s name and contact information as well as the gift amount and purpose.
+When a gift is received by CFNF for the benefit of an Agency endowment, our CFO will send an email notification to the Executive Director/President of the nonprofit organization receiving the gift.
+This email will provide the donor’s name (unless the gift is given anonymously) and contact information as well as the gift amount.

-The Community Foundation uses DonorCentral, an online portal which allows fundholders to login and view accounty activity, annual spending balance amounts and download quarterly fund statements.
-Once a fund is established, online access is given to the Executive Diretor/President and Finance Director/Bookkeeper of the Agency.
+The Community Foundation of North Florida uses the Fund Advisor Portal, an online portal which allows fundholders to login and view account activity, annual spending balance amounts and download quarterly fund statements.
+Once a fund is established, online access is given to the Executive Director/President and Finance Director/Bookkeeper of the Agency.

 Annual spend balances are calculated at the end of the calendar year and are based on a board approved spending policy, currently 4%.
 To request available funds, the Agency must complete and submit an distribution request form to CFNF.
 Upon receipt of the request and after CFNF board approval, the request will be processed in the next grant cycle.